How to Remove Ink Stains From Clothes

 Tip

 Fresh ink stains are easier to remove than dried ones.
-If you are lucky enough to spot an ink stain before it dries, cover the stain with table salt, dab gently with a wet paper towel, then brush off the salt.
+If you are lucky enough to spot an ink stain before it dries, cover the stain with table salt, dab gently with a wet paper towel, and then brush off the salt.
 Repeat until the stain is gone.

 What You'll Need